UK tech experts · info@vividrepairs.co.uk

 The Lenovo LOQ Gaming Laptop is our top pick for gaming under £750.
 With 24GB RAM, NVIDIA dedicated graphics, and a 15.6-inch display, it handles modern games at decent settings.
 We tested it with demanding titles and found it offers excellent value for budget-conscious gamers.

 Absolutely, especially for students and casual users.
-The IdeaPad Slim 3 Chromebook at £179.99 offers incredible value with an IPS display, 8GB RAM, and the simplicity of Chrome OS.
+The IdeaPad Slim 3 Chromebook offers incredible value with an IPS display, 8GB RAM, and the simplicity of Chrome OS.
 It's perfect for web browsing, streaming, and Google Workspace apps, though it won't run Windows software.

 For basic tasks like web browsing and documents, 8GB is sufficient.
 For multitasking, light photo editing, or running multiple applications, aim for 16GB.
 The IdeaPad Slim 3 with up to 32GB RAM offers excellent future-proofing if you plan to keep your laptop for several years.

-Yes, the ThinkPad X280 offers professional build quality and business features at £173.04 as a renewed model.
+Yes, the ThinkPad X280 offers professional build quality and business features as a renewed model.
 While it's a few years old, the ThinkPad durability and keyboard quality remain excellent for office work, though performance won't match newer consumer models.

 SSDs are significantly faster than eMMC storage, offering quicker boot times and application loading.
 The Chromebook uses eMMC which is adequate for Chrome OS, but for Windows laptops, we strongly recommend NVMe SSD storage like you'll find in the IdeaPad Slim 3 and LOQ Gaming models.